 2. Rinse 1 cup fresh green peas and keep aside.

-3. Rinse, peel and chop 225 grams potatoes (3 medium potatoes) in small cubes.
+3. Rinse, peel and chop 225 grams (3 medium) potatoes in small cubes.
 You will need 1.25 cups small potato cubes.

-5. Let the spices become aromatic and splutter.
+5. Fry the panch phoron on low heat till the spices turn aromatic and splutter.

-7. Stir and saute till the onions turn translucent.
+7. Stir and sauté till the onions soften and turn translucent.

-8. Then add 1 teaspoon ginger paste.
-Mix and saute till the raw aroma of ginger goes away.
+8. Then, add 1 teaspoon ginger paste.
+Mix and sauté till the raw aroma of the ginger goes away.

-9. Keep the flame to a low.
-Then add ¼ teaspoon turmeric powder, ½ teaspoon Kashmiri red chilli powder, ½ teaspoon coriander powder and ½ teaspoon cumin powder.
+9. Keep the heat to low, add ¼ teaspoon turmeric powder, ½ teaspoon Kashmiri red chili powder, ½ teaspoon coriander powder and ½ teaspoon cumin powder.

 11. Add the chopped potatoes.